ms177/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It is a programming interface for HTML and XML documents.
+It can be modified with programming language such as JS.

 2. What is an event?

+An event is something the brownser does or a user does.
+Example: click, hover, doubleclick.

 3. What is an event listener?

+Event listener is a function that only work when there is an event occurs.

 4. Why would we convert a NodeList into an Array?

+Because NodeList doesn't support array methods.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up